ADDITIONS AND CORRECTIONS

 Page 141 — he left San Francisco on April 8 for a two-day ride to Salt Lake City

-Wilde had already left San Francisco by April 8, as he gave a second lecture in Sacramento on that date.
+Wilde had already left San Francisco by April 8, and he gave a second lecture in Sacramento on that date.
 It was from Sacramento that Wilde departed for Salt Lake City.

 Page 153 — her famous voyage on the Titanic twenty years after Wilde’s visit